Advertisement

 • Apply through their website.

-• Submit required documents (proof of income or program participation)
+• Submit the required documents (proof of income or program participation).

-• The provider will verify your eligibility with the National Verifier.
+• The provider will verify your eligibility through the National Verifier.

 The “One Per Household” Rule

-In simple terms, a household is defined as a group of individuals who live together and share income.
+A household is defined as a group of people who live together and share income.

 • Only one free government phone or internet discount is allowed per household.